Most Talked-About Controversies Linked to Kanye West

 In December 2023, weeks before the release of his upcoming album, Kanye West apologized for his antisemitic remarks in a written statement on Instagram.

-On June 29, 2024, Kanye West traveled to Moscow, Russia, to celebrate the 40th birthday of Russian fashion designer Gosha Rubchinskiy.
-Following this trip, he was labeled an "enemy of Ukraine."
+On June 29, 2024, Kanye West visited Moscow, Russia, to celebrate the 40th birthday of Russian fashion designer Gosha Rubchinskiy.
+This visit led to West being labeled an "enemy of Ukraine".

 August 2024: Allegations of Nitrous Oxide Addiction

 In August 2024, Kanye West's former Chief of Staff Milo Yiannopoulos stated in an affidavit that West was addicted to nitrous oxide.
-He alleged that dentist Thomas Connelly was supplying the drugs for $50,000 a month.
+He alleged that dentist Thomas Connelly was supplying the drugs at a cost of $50,000 a month after moving into West's building.

 2024: Lawsuits for Wrongful Termination and Sexual Assault

-In 2024, Kanye West faced lawsuits from a former assistant for wrongful termination, sexual harassment, and breach of contract.
-He was also sued by a former model for sexual assault and strangulation, who claimed West choked and gagged her on a music video set.
-West denied all allegations.
+In 2024, Kanye West faced multiple lawsuits.
+One was for wrongful termination, sexual harassment, and breach of contract by a former assistant, which West denied.
+Additionally, he was sued by a former model for sexual assault and strangulation, who claimed he choked and gagged her during a music video set.

 In February 2025, Kanye West went on an antisemitic rant on X, professing his love for Hitler, and purchased local advertising during Super Bowl LIX which directed viewers to his website, where he was selling a swastika t-shirt.
 He also defended Sean Combs from sexual abuse allegations.